-- There must be existing nodes running Oracle Business Intelligence Managed Servers within the topology. - The new node (CRMHOST3) can access the existing home directories for Oracle WebLogic Server and Oracle Business Intelligence.

-Middleware home list to add or remove a WL_HOME, edit the ORACLE BASE/products/fusionapps/.home file.
-See the steps below.

-You must ensure that all shared storage directories are available on the new node.
+- There must be existing nodes running Oracle Business Intelligence Managed Servers within the topology. - The new node (CRMHOST3) can access the existing home directories for Oracle WebLogic Server and Oracle Business Intelligence. - When an FA_MW_HOME or WL_HOME is shared by multiple servers in different nodes, it is recommended that you keep the Oracle Inventory and Middleware home list in those nodes updated for consistency in the installations and application of patches.
+To update the oraInventory in a node and "attach" an installation in a shared storage to it, use ORACLE BASE/products/fusionapps/bi/oui/bin/attachHome.sh.
+To update the - Middleware home list to add or remove a WL_HOME, edit the ORACLE BASE/products/fusionapps/.home file.
+See the steps below. - You must ensure that all shared storage directories are available on the new node.
 Ensure that all shared directories are available on all nodes, except for the ORACLE INSTANCE directory and the domain directory for the scaled-out Managed Server.